 The Mathewson-IGT Knowledge Center is a selective depository for U.S. Government documents.
 Federal law guarantees public access to the government documents collection.

 The Knowledge Center houses U.S. government documents in print, microform, and electronic formats.
 Most of the printed federal documents are stored in MARS and can be pulled in about 10 minutes.
 Many items are searchable via the Library Catalog, although many older publications in the collection are not listed there.
-Ask staff at Research Services to help find government documents.
+Ask the staff at Research Services to help find government documents.

 Need help finding a government document?
 Check out one of these indexes to find it's call number.